LINDGRENBA/pdx-businesses/README.md

   1. Select the GET action in the dropdown
   2. Enter the following route into url box and add the id at the end of the route : `http://localhost:5000/api/businesses/1`

-* Search with parameters to limit the number of pages / number of responses you receive:
+* Search with parameters to limit the number of pages or number of search results you receive:
   1. Select the GET action in the dropdown
+  2. Enter a route url and add a query with the following format `/pages?PageNumber=#&PageSize=#` changing the 3 to your desired parameters
-  2. Enter the following route into the url box:
+  For example, you could enter the following route into the url box: `http://localhost:5000/api/businesses/pages?PageNumber=1&PageSize=5` - this will return the first page, with up to 5 search results on that page.
+  3. You can adjust the query in a couple of ways
+    * To change the page number that you receive, you can update the PageNumber
+      ex: `http://localhost:5000/api/businesses/pages?PageNumber=100&PageSize=5` - this will return the one-hundreth page, with up to 5 items on that page.
+    * To change the number of responses per page, you can update the PageSize
+      ex: `http://localhost:5000/api/businesses/pages?PageNumber=1&PageSize=30` - this will return the first page, with up to 30 items on that page.
+**Note: If there are fewer items in the database than you are requesting (for example, you query PageSize=30 to see 30 results on the page, but there are only 10 items in the database), you will see the smaller number of items returned.

 * To add a business/owner: POST
   1. Select 'Body' directly underneath url box